Charles Green (businessman): Rangers F.C.

 On 11 October 2012, Green formally announced Rangers' intention to float shares on the AIM stock market, with the aim of raising up to £20 million.
 On 5 December 2012, it was revealed in an AIM announcement that Green holds a 14.96% shareholding in Rangers, projected to fall to 8.67% after the flotation.
 It was also revealed that the club had £17 million pledged from the share issue via business investors, and an aim to raise a further £10 million investment from supporters.
 On 18 December 2012, it was confirmed that the share issue had raised £22.2 million in total.

 On 4 December 2012, Green announced that Rangers would be refusing an allocation of tickets for a Scottish Cup tie away to SPL club Dundee Utd, and also advocated a boycott of the match by Rangers supporters.
+They went on to lose the game 3-0.

 In April 2013, Craig Whyte cast doubt on the Green consortium's ownership of Rangers' assets.
 Whyte produced secret recordings which showed Green was initially the front man for Whyte's own attempt to secure the assets, via Sevco 5088.
 Claiming Green had reneged on their secret deal, Whyte announced forthcoming legal action.
 The Scottish Football Association then wrote to Green asking for clarification of his links to Whyte.
 On 13 April 2013, following a board meeting, the Rangers board announced that they would commission an independent investigation into the allegations surrounding Green and Rangers Commercial Director Imran Ahmad's management of the club.
 It was also confirmed that Green himself would not take any part in the probe.

 Charles Green stepped down as Rangers CEO in April 2013 and was replaced by Craig Mather.

 He returned to the club as a consultant in August 2013, but lasted only three weeks before leaving the role.
 He also sold his shares in Rangers to businessman Sandy Easdale.

 Police enquiries began first into Craig Whyte's purchase of Rangers in 2011 and then into Charles Green's consortium's acquisition of the business assets in 2012.
 On 1 September 2015, both Craig Whyte and Charles Green were arrested as part of the inquiry into the "alleged fraudulent acquisition" of Rangers' assets in 2012.